-Southside Market is a micro-grocery and cafe franchise (launching 2023) increasing nutritious food access while prioritizing local sourcing, hiring, and collective ownership for Greater Chatham, communities on the South side of Chicago, and beyond.
-Our fresh market offers everyday-affordable fresh produce and grocery basics, our cafe nook serves as a gathering space, and our rotating menu showcases local or BIPOC entrepreneurs and chefs.
+Southside Market is a community-owned, micro grocery and cafe (launching 2023) increasing nutritious food access while prioritizing local sourcing, hiring, and collective ownership for Greater Chatham, communities on the South side of Chicago, and beyond.
+Our fresh market offers everyday-affordable fresh produce and grocery basics, our cafe's rotating menu showcases local, BIPOC entrepreneurs and chefs.

 We are excited to share that we are launching our first store in Chatham.
-In 2021, we held two pilot pop-up markets - engaging with 100+ residents and selling over 1K units of produce.
-With the help of the American Heart Association’s Bernard J. Tyson Impact Fund, Southside Market is preparing to launch our first location, hosting monthly community events, and providing produce boxes to strategic partner organizations.
+Since 2021, we've hosted over 17 pop-up markets, community events, and council meetings distributing over 3K units of produce.
+With the help of the American Heart Association’s Bernard J. Tyson Impact Fund, Southside Market is preparing to launch our first location, will continue hosting monthly community events, and providing recipe bags to strategic partner organizations.
 Please use the ‘Contact Us’ form if you are interested in becoming a partner.

 KEY PROGRESS TO DATE

 We have also been busy building the SSM team.
 We are thrilled to have Jimmy Prude, Grant Nishioka, Christine Saffold, and Dr. Geeta Maker-Clark bringing their experience in food entrepreneurship, education, grocery procurement & logistics, and community development within Greater Chatham to the Southside Market Advisory Council.